Sparta8185/Codign-platform-for-students-Fixed/README.md

 ## Features

 - **Code Editor**: An integrated code editor with syntax highlighting, using CodeMirror.
 The editor is pre-loaded with a simple "Hello, World!"
 C program.
-- **Input/Output Areas**: Separate areas for entering input and displaying the output of the C program.
+- **Input/Output Areas**: Separate areas for entering input and displaying the C program output.
 - **PDF Viewer**: Displays a PDF document on the right side of the page, with an aligned signature at the bottom right.
 - **User Management**: Admin interface to manage users, track their connection status, and control lab sessions.